brimdata/super/book/src/super-sql/type-fusion.md

 by merging their structure and combines otherwise incompatible types with a union type as follows.

-When `t1` and `t2` are differently categories of types (e.g., record and array, a set and a primitive type, two different primitive types, and so forth), then the merged type is simply their sum type `t1|t2`.
+When `t1` and `t2` are different categories of types (e.g., record and array, a set and a primitive type, two different primitive types, and so forth), then the merged type is simply their sum type `t1|t2`.

-When one type (e.g., `t1`) is a union type and the other (e.g., `t2`) is not, then the `t2` is added to the elements of `t1` if if not already a member of the union.
+When one type (e.g., `t1`) is a union type and the other (e.g., `t2`) is not, then the `t2` is added to the elements of `t1` if not already a member of the union.

 When `t1` and `t2` are the same category of type, then they are merged as follows:
-* for record types, the fields of `t1` and `t2` are matched by name and for each matched field present in both types, the merged field is the recursive merge of the two field types, and any non-matching fields, are simply appended to the resulting record type,
+* for record types, the fields of `t1` and `t2` are matched by name and for each matched field present in both types, the merged field is the recursive merge of the two field types, and any non-matching fields are simply appended to the resulting record type,
 * for array types, the result is an array type whose element type is the recursive merge of the two element types,